quicwg/ops-drafts/draft-ietf-quic-applicability.md

 However, the probing packets can be used measure path characteristics as input for the switching decision or the congestion controller on the new path.

+Only the client can actively migrate, however, servers can indicate during the handshake that they prefer to transfer the connection to a different address after the handshake, e.g. to move from an address that is shared by multiple servers to an unicast address.
+The server can provide an IPv4 and an IPv6 address as transport paramenter during the TLS and the client can select between the two if both are provided.
+See also Section 9.6 of {{!QUIC}}.

 # Connection closure

 QUIC connections are closed either by expiration of an idle timeout or by an